-Cheese for baby led weaning: what to offer and how to serve it safely
+The best cheese for baby led weaning & how to safely serve it

 Cheese makes the perfect snack, whether it’s for you or your little one!
 It’s yummy, nutrient-dense enough to fill you up for a little while, and there’s no preparation involved besides cutting it into slices – perfect right?